-Type 3 is also called as Middleware Database server access Driver and Network Driver.
+Type 3 is also called Middleware Database server access Driver and Network Driver.
 Type 3 Driver is purely designed for Enterprise applications it is not suggestible for standalone applications.
 Type 3 Driver portability is very good when compared to Type 1 and Type 2 Drivers.
 Type 3 drivers will provide a very good environment to interact with multiple databases.

 Type 3 Driver will provide a very good environment to switch from one database to another database without having modifications in client applications.
-Type 3 Driver should not require any native library installations, it should require the compatibility with the application server.
+Type 3 Driver should not require any native library installations, it should require compatibility with the application server.
 Type 3 Driver is the fastest Driver as compared to all the Drivers.

 Advantages of Type 3 Driver:

 - Better performance as connection optimization can be done in the network server and protocols are faster.